BraveVladik/TechniMilon/README.md

 By using a simple-to-use bottomsheet component, they can fill the "suggest a word" form swiftly.

 All suggested words are uploaded to a separate list in the database, waiting for admin approval.
-After approval, the word makes it's way to the master-list of words, ready to be queried and shown.
+After approval, the word makes its way to the master list of words, ready to be queried and shown.

 ***